AmirrezaFiroozi/wttr/README.md

 A Bash script to check weather condition via terminal created by Carsten Brueggenolte.

-Current Version: **1.40_2021-05-22**
+Current Version: **1.53_2021-09-02**

 ![wttr](terminal-wttr.png)

 ## Thanks Amirreza Firoozi

-for trusting me in maintaing this repo to the best I can! (https://github.com/AmirrezaFiroozi/wttr)
+for trusting me in maintaing this repo as best as I can! (https://github.com/AmirrezaFiroozi/wttr)

 ## Installation

+The installer will install the script into the directory `$HOME/.local/bin/` of the current user.
+Please check the `installer.sh` before you execute it!

 ```bash
 $ cd /tmp